Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Risk factors that increase the likelihood of developing prostatitis include:

-The main causes of the development of inflammation of the prostate gland
+The main causes of inflammation of the prostate gland

 • Prolonged sexual abstinence.